 A control repo contains files and scripts to version control the code you use to deploy and manage Puppet environments.
 To use a control repo you need to use r10k or Puppet Enterprise Code Manager to automate the management and deployment of your Puppet code.

 r10k and Code Manager use the control repo’s branches to create Puppet environments.
-Each branch of a connected control repo is copied to an environment with the same name as the branch on the master at
+Each branch of a connected control repo is copied to an environment with the same name as the branch on the primary server (formerly called a master) at

 /etc/puppetlabs/code/environments/<BRANCH NAME>.
 For example, for the